 It's vitally important that you mark down who has attended your sessions using the FA Events Platform.
 It gives you the peace of mind knowing that a certain number of players came and enjoyed some football, and it gives us the chance to use the simple data that you have captured and analyse trends of participation in football programmes across the country!

-You can record attendance for a session at its start, when it’s finished, and up to seven days after it has taken place.
-The system will also give you a reminder in red text of when you can still take attendance if you haven't yet done so for a session before the seven day limit expires.
-Once seven days have passed, attendance will not be able to be recorded for that session and this missed data will not be able to be gained back.
+You can record attendance for a session at its start, when it’s finished, and up to 14 days after it has taken place.
+The system will also give you a reminder in red text of when you can still take attendance if you haven't yet done so for a session before the two-week limit expires.
+Once 14 days have passed, attendance will not be able to be recorded for that session and this missed data will not be able to be gained back.
 The data will save and then you can crack on with planning that next session.

 The 'Session Participant List' includes those who have booked onto this session specifically, whilst the 'Overall Participant List' includes everyone who has booked onto a previous session within this event, but not specifically this session.
 Do not confuse the two as this may impact your data.

 Once marked, the attendance will save itself on the FA Events Platform.
-This is a key part of the process of running your centre, and likewise informs the County FA and the FA of the data you are collecting, so we would encourage everyone to record attendance on the day of the event, post-event or the following day.
-Remember the seven-day limit!
+This is a key part of the process of running your provider, and likewise informs the County FA and the FA of the data you are collecting, so we would encourage everyone to record attendance on the day of the event, post-event or the following day.
+Remember the 14-day limit!